-5.3.7 Policy - Reverse sensitivity and sSeparation of incompatible activities
+5.3.7 Policy - Separation of incompatible activities

-- (a) Contain adverse effects as far as practicable within the site where the effect is generated, including through the provision of adequate separation distances between the activity and site boundaries. - (b) Ensure that the design and location of new or extended sensitive land uses achieves adequate separation distances and/or adopts appropriate mitigation measures to mitigate potential reverse sensitivity effects on lawfully-established productive rural activities, intensive farming, rural industry, strategic infrastructure, extractive activities, or Extraction Resource Areas.
+- (a) Contain adverse effects as far as practicable within the site where the effect is generated, including through the provision of adequate separation distances between the activity and site boundaries. - (b) Ensure that the design and location of new sensitive land uses achieves adequate separation distances to mitigate potential reverse sensitivity effects on lawfully-established productive rural activities, intensive farming, rural industry, strategic infrastructure, extractive activities, or Extraction Resource Areas.